glkapitan/hrext09-my-cruddy-app/README.md

 - [ ] Item that I added goes here...

--- Application Idea: Teenage boys care guide for Moms
+-- Application Idea: Teenage boys care guide for Moms Application for Moms to share their tips on handling different type of situations arising while raising teenage boys

 -- Data Design proposal: